WeblateOrg/weblate/docs/devel/starting.rst

 `Sphinx`_ is a tool for creating beautiful documentation.
 It uses simple reStructuredText syntax and can generate output in many formats.
-If you're looking for an example, this documentation is also build using it.
+If you're looking for an example, this documentation is also built using it.
 The very useful companion for using Sphinx is the `Read the Docs`_ service, which will build and publish your documentation for free.